Opening and keynote speaker: Pennsylvania Supreme Court Justice David N. Wecht

 Professor Hannah Wiseman from Penn State Law will focus her presentation on taking more of a middle ground approach as it relates to the regulatory process, local control, and encouraging solar energy development with potentially fewer impacts.

-Greening Clean Energy
+Title: Greening Clean Energy Date/Time/Venue:

 Professor Hannah Wiseman is a professor of law, professor and Wilson Faculty fellow in the College of Earth and Mineral Sciences, and Institutes of Energy and the Environment Co-funded faculty member at Penn State.
 She teaches and writes in the areas of energy law, oil and gas law, land use regulation, environmental law, and administrative law.
 Her work focuses on the mechanics and design of regulation and governance in these areas, including the challenges of determining appropriate governance levels, fostering effective experimentation, and addressing expansions in the scale of regulated activities.